 BSBCUS501 Manage quality customer service

 BSBMGT502 Manage people performance

 BSBMGT516 Facilitate continuous improvement

 BSBWOR501 Manage personal work priorities and professional development

 BSBSUS501 Develop workplace policy and procedures for sustainability

-This qualification is based on the principles, guidelines and standards set by Australian Qualification Framework (AQF) and are recognised throughout Australia.
+This qualification is based on the principles, guidelines and standards set by the Australian Qualification Framework (AQF) and is recognised throughout Australia.

-Students may be granted RPL (Recognition of Prior Learning) or Credit Transfer if they are able to demonstrate that they have achieved the level of skills and knowledge equivalent to the unit they seek credit for through work experience, through life experiences or similar study at another institution.
+Students may be granted Recognition of Prior Learning (RPL ) or Credit Transfer (CT) if they are able to demonstrate that they have achieved the level of skills and knowledge equivalent to the unit they seek credit for through work experience, through life experiences or similar study at another institution.
 Students can apply for credit transfer or RPL at the time of enrolment.
 Applicants applying for RPL/CT should submit the RPL/CT application along with their original supporting documents to Student Administration.
 Where RPL is being applied, the student must submit all relevant evidence of work experience and where learning has occurred.

 A Credit Transfer application must be accompanied by Nationally Recognized Certificates with detailed Statement of Attainments indicating the units successfully completed including unit codes and titles and dates of completion.
 Credit Transfer may also include credit transfer based on formal learning that is outside the AQF.